-As part of this work, our group at Duke is in close collaboration with the experimental group of Prof. David Mitzi (website) to design efficient, cheap, non-toxic photovoltaic materials.
+When I was at Duke, our group at Duke was in close collaboration with the experimental group of Prof. David Mitzi (website) to design efficient, cheap, non-toxic photovoltaic materials.
 This project provides a unifying force for our group’s research, as the photovoltaic materials that we are modeling contain enough atoms that they require supercomputing resources to accurate model, and the electronic properties that we are predicting to determine if a material is suitable for subsequent experimental study require careful understanding of a relativistic effect known as “spin-orbit coupling” (see next section).

 1 It should be stressed that computational pre-screening should not be viewed as a way to fully automate materials discovery.
 The results obtained are approximations only, which may be “basically correct” or completely wrong.
 It is the task of trained computational/theoretical scientists to interpret these results and assess their plausibility, which requires extensive analysis based on years of training.